 In today’s episode, we explore the etymological connection between Turkey the country and turkey the bird.
-Even though turkeys are native to North America, thanks to sixteenth century trade routes, they’re mistakenly named after a country on the other side of the world.
-We also explore how these trade routes influenced the words for “turkey” in other European languages.
+Even though turkeys are native to North America, thanks to 16th century trade routes, these birds are mistakenly named after a country on the other side of the world.
+We also explore how these trade routes influenced the words for ‘turkey’ in other European languages.

 The American city of Cincinnati derives from a patriotic fraternal organization called The Society of Cincinnati.
 The society itself is named after Cincinnatus, a legendary figure in Ancient Roman history.
 Revolutionary Americans saw Cincinnatus as an idealized epitome of political virtue.
 In today's episode, we explore Cincinnatus' life from the point of view of early American idealism.